Cameroon national football team: 1956–2000: early years

 In the quarter-finals, Cameroon faced England.
 After 25 minutes, England's David Platt scored for England, while in the second-half, Cameroon came back with a 61st-minute penalty from Emmanuel Kundé and took the lead with Eugène Ekéké on 65 minutes.
 England, however, equalized in the 83rd minute with a penalty from Gary Lineker, while Lineker again found the net via a 105th-minute penalty to make the eventual scoreline 3–2 for England.
 The team was coached by Russian manager and former player Valeri Nepomniachi.

 The 1994 World Cup in the United States saw the adjustment of representation for African teams qualifying, from two to three.
 Cameroon qualified along with Nigeria and Morocco.
 In the final tournament, Cameroon were drawn into Group B with Sweden, Brazil and Russia.
 After a 2–2 draw against Sweden, Cameroon lost to Brazil and Russia sealed their elimination.
 In their last game against Russia, the then 42-year-old Roger Milla became the oldest player to play and score in a World Cup finals match.
 The team was coached by French-born Henri Michel.

-The 1998 World Cup in France saw the increase of 24 to 32 teams, with Cameroon one of the five countries representing Africa.
+The 1998 World Cup in France saw an increase of 24 to 32 teams, with Cameroon one of the five countries representing Africa.
 Cameroon were drawn into Group B with Italy, Chile and Austria.
 Despite drawing with Chile and Austria (after leading 1–0 against them until the 90th minute), a 3–0 defeat to Italy saw Cameroon finish bottom of the group.
 Cameroon had three players sent off in the course of the tournament, more than any other team.
 They also had the highest card count per game of any team, collecting an average of four bookings in each match they played.
 It was also during this tournament that a certain Samuel Eto'o was exposed to Cameroonians.
 He was the youngest player of the tournament alongside Michael Owen of England.
 The team was coached by French-born Claude Le Roy.